dflay/NMR-DAQ/README.md

    the 24V pulser and Radant Mems RMDR card enclosure ("Power Enclosure").
    In the Power Enclosure, the pin numbers change once more.
 The "RF Enclosure" houses the RF switches.
 The pin-ordering changes in this enclosure relative to the internal pin-ordering.
-Note that the "rf_gate" does not appear in the tables below.
+Note that the `rf_gate` does not appear in the tables below.
 This is because it is taken from the FPGA breakout board to a BNC connection that sends the signal to the TOMCO amplifier.